Welcome to the Website of the Australian Institute of Parapsychological Research (a.k.a. ‘Parapsychology Australia’)

 - To collect, assess and disseminate factual information about claims of psychic (paranormal) phenomena.

 - To support and encourage parapsychology (the scientific study of paranormal phenomena and paranormal belief).
-(If you have recently had psychic or spiritual experiences, you are invited to participate in Monika Goretzki’s study: Unusual Experiences.
+(If you have recently had psychic or spiritual experiences, you are invited to participate in Lance Storm’s and Monika Goretzki’s study (Psi and Spiritual Experience).
 Or try Rosemary Breen’s study on paranormal events in everyday life: Paranormal Experiences.)

 - To provide support in matters to do with alleged or actual experiences of a paranormal nature that may require relief of suffering, distress, or helplessness (see seeking help).